 Whether youāre still a doubter or a lifelong Christian, the journey never ends!
 A relationship with God develops over time.
 It happens by taking one step at a time for the rest of our days.
 The beauty of this journey is thereās never an end!
 Thereās always more to learn about God, thereās always room to deepen our relationship with Him, and there are endless ways we can put His will for our lives in place.

-As our relationship with God grows, new doors of communication and understanding will open.
+As our relationship with God grows, new doors of communication and understanding open.
 As our faith matures, we find it easier to commit to Godās will, which means we may choose paths that we would have never imagined we would take.
 As we keep taking steps with the Lord, He changes our perspective, which leads us to change our priorities and our choices.
 Enjoy the journey and never stop seeking Him!

 4. Be a new wineskin

 The Bible is Godās Word and the New Testament was written with the benefit of having God among us, as Jesus in human form.
 We grow in faith and maturity as we spend time reading Godās Word.
 Pray for discernment on topics that donāt seem clear.
-Ask Jesus to guide you as you grow in understanding of His Word.
+Ask God to guide you as you grow in understanding of His Word.

 Are you seeking deeper faith, a more meaningful life, or greater inner peace?